codeforamerica/promptly/README.md

 - TWILIO_NUMBER is your Twilio phone number (just numbers, no punctuation)
 - TWILIO_SID is your Twilio account SID
 - TWILIO_TOKEN is your twilio auth token
 - SECRET_TOKEN is used to prevent cookie tampering.
-Run `rake secret` to get a pseudo-random key to use.
+Run `$ rake secret` to get a pseudo-random key to use.
 - DATABASE_URL is the connection string to your database.
   - It should look like this: `postgres://<username>:<password>@<host>/<dbname>`
   - `<password>` is null by default, so if you didn't explicitly create one then omit the entire `:<password>` component